SupremeSpookmaster/TF2-Trophies/README.md

 3. In your Trophy's plugin, use the `TFTrophies_OnTrophyAwarded` forward to make sure your Trophy is awarded to the correct player when the round ends.
 4. Some custom game modes may bypass TF2's vanilla round-end event.
 In cases like these, simply make sure your game mode calls `TFTrophies_GiveTrophies` in its custom round-end event.

 If you need a point of reference for writing your Trophy's plugin, see the Example Trophy Plugin(LINK PENDING).
-You may also view the Forwards and Natives page of this GitHub's Wiki for further assistance.
+You may also view the [Developer Forwards and Natives](https://github.com/SupremeSpookmaster/TF2-Trophies/wiki/Developer-Forwards-and-Natives) page of this GitHub's Wiki for further assistance.

 </div>